 Kernel 7.0 makes Linux an even better choice for old laptops

-Swap memory optimizations make it easier to put off upgrading the RAM.
+Swap memory optimizations make it easier to put off upgrading your RAM, meaning Linux kernel 7.0 comes just in time for the computer parts price apocalypse.

 Linux kernel 7.0 was announced as a full release over the weekend by Linus Torvalds and the rest of the kernel development team.
 The update brought many improvements, including a boost in the memory department.